ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.2.8
+### Release 1.2.10

- - Included a contribution by nevans to fix a math.h issue with an old fedora linux machine.
+ - Added json.rb to $" in mimic mode to avoid pulling in the real JSON by accident.

- - Included a fix to the documentation found by mat.
+ - Oj is now thread safe for all functions.

 ## <a name="description">Description</a>